 A Gill to support amphibious life

 AMPHIBIO is a 3D printed amphibious garment which function as a gill.
 Designed for a future where humankind lives in very close proximity with water, it provides daily comfort to people who spend as much time in the water as on the land.

 Design by Jun Kamei / Rendering by Kathryn Strudwick

-AMPHIBIO is made out of a special porous hydrophobic material which supports underwater breathing by replenishing oxygen from the surrounding water and dissipating carbon dioxide which accumulate in the system, inspired from the gill of water diving insects.
+AMPHIBIO is made out of a special material which supports underwater breathing by replenishing oxygen from the surrounding water and dissipating carbon dioxide which accumulate in the system, inspired from the gill of water diving insects.
 The material can be shaped in complex form using 3D printing.
 Patent pending.